Expressions

 Returns 50 or the sum of p0, whichever being the smallest.

-In this example we have a filter box containing associations of the definition Person with the attribute age.
+In this example we have a filter box containing instances of the definition Person with the attribute age.
 We want to see if the sum of the selected ages in the filter box p0 (Person) is below 50, if yes return return the sum of selected ages, if no then return 50.

 Here we have only selected one person that have an age of 35, and since it is smaller than 50, the top Calculation box returns the sum of ages selected (35).